15 BMI Requirements for Gastric Sleeve Surgery If you are considering gastric sleeve surgery, first learn...

 Colonic Diverticulosis and Diverticulitis

 Diverticulosis is a fairly common condition that often occurs in people as they age and in people who have a diet low in fiber.
 Bulging sacs called diverticula form in the large intestine where the blood vessels pierce the muscles forming the colon to reach the inner mucosa lining.
 These sacs usually cause no problems, and typically people aren't even aware that they are present.
 However, when a diverticulum becomes infected or inflamed, symptoms including abdominal pain, nausea, and fever will occur.
 This condition, known as diverticulitis, can often be treated with antibiotics and changes in the diet.
 Serious cases, though, can require surgery.
 If possible, Dr. Veninga will perform the surgery laparoscopically.
 However, severe cases of emergency or recurrent diverticulitis can require the traditional open surgical method.
 If you are suffering from diverticulitis, Dr. Veninga will perform thorough tests to determine the extent of the disease before proceeding with the technique that will provide you the best results.

-At North Texas Bariatric, Dr. Veninga offers the LAP-BAND® System so individuals suffering from morbid obesity in Dallas can get the help they need.
+At North Texas Bariatric, Dr. Veninga offers gastric sleeve surgery so individuals suffering from morbid obesity can get the help they need.
 Our weight loss surgeon also offers Lewisville, Plano, and all Texas residents advanced laparoscopic procedures for the treatment of gall bladder disease, hernias, colon cancer, and all other general surgical abdominal conditions.
 Contact North Texas Bariatric today to schedule a consultation with Dr. Veninga.